RishiSharmapro/Netflix-Clone/README.md

 # Netflix-Clone
-Building a functional clone with HTML/CSS &amp; JS
+Building a functional clone with HTML/CSS.